What are Allergy Shots?

 Allergy shots are also known as allergen immunotherapy.
 This is a treatment used by doctors to treat symptoms related to allergies in patients.
 It is a long-form treatment that may continue for three to five years to treat your allergy attacks.
 It is used to treat symptoms in people with asthma, allergic rhinitis, conjunctivitis, or stinging insect allergy.

-These shots are injections that consist of a tiny amount of an allergen (the substance you are allergic to or triggers a reaction) like pollen, mold, insect venom, etc. These allergens are present in very small quantities to stimulate your immune system but not trigger a full-blown allergic reaction.
+These shots are injections that consist of a tiny amount of an allergen (the substance you are allergic to or triggers a reaction) like dust, pollen, mold, insect venom, etc. These allergens are present in very small quantities to stimulate your immune system but not trigger a full-blown allergic reaction.
+However, Food allergies cannot be treated with allergy shots.

 Over time, the constant stimulation will make your body tolerant to these allergens and gradually reduce your symptoms.